 Advanced cardiac diagnostic services

 The first step toward a healthy heart is to determine the type and extent of cardiovascular disease.
-Highlands Regional provides technologically advanced heart care, offering state-of-the-art diagnostic equipment and expertise.
+Highlands Regional Medical Center provides technologically advanced heart care, offering state-of-the-art diagnostic equipment and expertise.
 Our experienced clinical cardiologists use a wide range of sophisticated cardiac procedures to diagnose heart disease:

 - Electrophysiology studies, electrocardiogram (ECG or EKG) and transesophogeal echocardiogram (TEE) measure the heart's electrical activity and identify muscle damage that can cause heart disease.
 Portable devices such as a Holter monitor or event recorder measure a patient’s heart activity throughout the day, over an extended period of time.